govau/design-system-components/CONTRIBUTING.md

 Include a high-level description for what the pattern is, and what it’s for.

-Provide rationale, The more the better, we aim to explain design and code decisions as openly as possible.
+Provide rationale; the more the better.
+We aim to explain design and code decisions as openly as possible.
 Explanations about why decisions have been made help others understand the work involved but also help them understand the consequences of overriding.

 **[⬆ back to top](#contents)**